Will a voluntary termination of my PCP or HP affect my credit rating?

 Sometimes agreements are terminated by the finance company, which happens quite a lot with accommodation deals.
 If you reject your car under the Consumer Rights Act, the associated finance agreement will be terminated.
 There are many reasons why a finance agreement may be terminated, so it is not necessarily a problem that your credit record shows the termination.

-The finance company whose agreement you have just cancelled, however, may well decline any further finance applications.
+The finance company (and any associated or sister companies) whose agreement you have just cancelled, however, may well decline any further finance applications.
 Obviously, their records will contain the details of your voluntary termination, so they are less likely to loan you money for another car.

 Can I be charged for excess mileage?